jasongaylord/JasonGaylord.com/_posts/2020/11/2020-11-16-devops-engineer-wanted.md

 I'm hiring a DevOps Engineer for our growing team.
 This position is for biBERK, a direct insurance company.
 I'm looking for someone who can demonstrate sound experience with Azure and Azure DevOps.
 We're looking for someone interested in managing our CI/CD pipelines and the environments being setup by the pipelines.
 This position may also involve consultative work for other Berkshire Hathaway subsidiaries.

-{% include link-thumbnail.html path="2020/11/16/devops-engineer-opening.jpg" alt=".NET Developer Opening" url="https://jasong.us/3531sdT" %}
+{% include link-thumbnail.html path="2020/11/16/devops-engineer-opening.jpg" alt="Azure DevOps Engineer Wanted" url="https://jasong.us/33ZTAst" %}

-You can read more about the opportunity by visiting [careers-biberk.icims.com/jobs/2734/job](https://jasong.us/2U7cfNK).
+You can read more about the opportunity by visiting [careers-biberk.icims.com/jobs/2734/job](https://jasong.us/33ZTAst).

 {% include job-opportunities.html intro="In addition to our DevOps Engineer opening, I have several other openings. " %}